| |

 The Seven Pilgrim Churches Of Rome

 The tradition of visiting all seven churches was started in order to combine conviviality and the sharing of a common religious experience through the discovery of the history of the early Saints.
 In the beginning, a few friends and acquaintances would gather before dawn and set out on their walk.
 At each church, there would be prayer, hymn singing and a brief sermon.
+The path covers twelve miles in Rome, but if you aren’t interested in walking that far, public transportation and taxis can make the journey that much easier.

 The Seven Churches Visitation is a Roman Catholic tradition to visit seven churches on the evening of Maundy Thursday during Lent.
 During the Seven Churches Visitation, the faithful visit several churches to pray before the Blessed Sacrament in each church.